 Oxford is full of prominent and proactive women.
-Both of Oxford's MPs - Annaliese Dodds (Labour) for Oxford East, and Layla Moran (Liberal Democrat) for Oxford West and Abingdon - are women, while Councillor Jean Fooks is the current Lord Mayor of Oxford, and Councillor Christine Simm is Deputy Lord Mayor.
-Professor Louise Richardson is Oxford's current Vice-Chancellor.
+Both of Oxford's MPs - Anneliese Dodds (Labour) for Oxford East, and Layla Moran (Liberal Democrat) for Oxford West and Abingdon - are women, while Amanda Ponsonby is the current High Sheriff of Oxfordshire.
+Professor Louise Richardson is Oxford University's current Vice-Chancellor.

 The city has plenty to offer the women who live here, with a large number of organisations, initiatives, groups and facilities that are focused on different aspects of women's lives.
 Women in Oxford have a rich and fascinating history that involves engagement in a wide range of fields, from politics and economics to art and literature.